 What Are the Symptoms of Autism?

-Some children show symptoms of autism from birth.
+Some children show symptoms of autism spectrum disorders from birth.
 Others seem to develop normally at first, only to slip suddenly into symptoms when they are 18 to 36 months old (although this is a much smaller group).

 Children with autism can display a wide range of symptoms, which can vary in severity from mild to disabling.
 Autism symptoms typically appear before a child is 3 years old and last throughout a lifetime.
 General symptoms that may be present to some degree in a child with autism include: